spotlightpa/poor-richard/content/newsletters/investigator.md

 +++
-published = 2019-09-15T14:50:30.686Z
-title = "Sign up for Spotlight PA’s newsletter" description = "Sign up for The Investigator, a free weekly newsletter from Spotlight PA" title-tag = "Newsletters" linktitle = "Newsletters" type = "root" modal-exclude = true
+title = "Sign up for The Investigator" description = "Sign up for The Investigator, a free weekly newsletter from Spotlight PA" type = "root" modal-exclude = true
 +++